integer-net/magento2-shippingpreselection/README.md

     ../../../vendor/bin/phpunit
     ```

 ## Security

-If you discover any security related issues, please email lb@integer-net.de instead of using the issue tracker.
+If you discover any security related issues, please email security@integer-net.de instead of using the issue tracker.

 ## Credits